 “Are you sure no one’s ever talked to you about this?”

 “Oh.
 Um.
 Oh I—well, yes, classes change.
 It’s just usually in name to represent you’re more specialized or—or you’ve hit a higher level.
 For instance, [Tacticians] can become [Leaders] or [Generals] or just stay the same depending on what skills you have.”

-“So skills define classes?
-But doesn’t everyone get the same skills when they level up.”
+“And…I think I remember this.
+Skills define classes, right?
+But doesn’t everyone get the same skills when they level up?”